kottans/mock-repo/README.md

 ## Hi!
 My name is Dana.
 In my opinion, this introductory course is very interesting and rich.
 I wish you all success!

+# Dobryi Den Every body.
+My name is Valerii. #465533 And i'm glad to be here.